RetroPie/RetroPie-Docs/docs/Playstation-1.md

 Press the **><** at the bottom of the window which opens a second pane on the right.
 In the new pane, press the **...** at the top and open the save file you have downloaded. *Hopefully* you'll see valid memory card blocks, similar to what you'd see on an actual PSX. (some saves may not show expected/valid contents, in which case you're probably out of luck trying to use that save file, download a different one)

-Click on the block in the right hand column you wish to import, and press the **<** arrow to copy it into your new memory card on the left hand column.
+Click on the block in the right hand column you wish to import, and press the **<** arrow to copy it into your new memory card on the left-hand column.
 The screenshot above demonstrates the way to select the correct block and the correct button to press.

 In your memory card on the left, click **Save As** and save over the blank card you just created.

 Quit MemManager and rename your new memory card from `.mcr` to `.srm`.
 Following our example above, we'd now have a file called `Diablo.srm`.
-Copy this memory card file to your RetroPie ROMs directory.
+Copy this memory card file to your RetroPie `/psx/` ROMs directory.

-Now go to RetroPie and run your game in the PSX emulator.
-You should be able to see the contents of the memory card and load the saved game which you downloaded.
+The save file should now be available in your game.